domgew/kedis/README.md

         }
     }

-    // OR much slower but simpler:
+    // OR directly and simpler from GitHub but much slower: maven("https://maven.pkg.github.com/domgew/kedis") {
-    maven("https://maven.pkg.github.com/domgew/kedis") {
         credentials {
             username = "YOUR_GITHUB_USERNAME"